-Having liposuction requires patients to be anaesthetised, therefore your surgery should take place in a hospital setting with the services of a Specialist Anaesthetist present to ensure you are in safe hands.
+Having liposuction requires patients to be anaesthetised.
+Therefore your surgery should take place in a hospital setting with the services of a Specialist Anaesthetist present to ensure you are in safe hands.

-The duration of the surgery will depend on the amount of liposuction being performed i.e. are you having just your stomach done, or are you having your love handles and thighs operated on as well?
+The duration of the surgery will depend on the amount of liposuction being performed, i.e. are you having just your stomach done, or are you having your love handles and thighs operated on as well?

 One of the biggest concerns for patients wanting liposuction is ending up with a smooth result.
-Whilst there have been many improvements in techniques and the tools available to surgeons, this is the main reason why you should seek out the services of a Specialist Plastic Surgeon to have this procedure performed.
-A Specialist Plastic Surgeon will take the time to ensure the procedure is performed properly, using the latest surgical techniques to ensure the best outcome, and any potential risks are minimised.
+While there have been many improvements in techniques and the tools available to surgeons, this is the main reason why you should seek out the services of a Specialist Plastic Surgeon to have this procedure performed.
+A Specialist Plastic Surgeon will take the time to ensure the procedure is performed properly, using the latest surgical techniques to provide the best outcome, and any potential risks are minimised.

-It’s important to remember however, there are risks associated with any surgery and your Specialist Plastic Surgeon should go over these thoroughly with you during your consultation.
+It’s important to remember there are risks associated with any surgery and your Specialist Plastic Surgeon should go over these thoroughly with you during your consultation.

 Bruising and swelling are common following liposuction surgery and usually disappear after two or three weeks.